Rishabh1925/voiceforge/README.md

    sudo npm install -g npm@latest
    ```

+---

 ## What Makes This Special?

-This is a complete voice communication platform that integrates powerful AI services to:
+VoiceForge is a complete voice communication platform that integrates powerful AI services to deliver:

 - Convert text to human-like speech using ElevenLabs' cutting-edge AI
 - Make automated phone calls with custom voice messages
 - Provide multiple voice personalities for different use cases
 - Scale effortlessly with professional-grade API integrations
-- Ready for production with proper error handling and security
+- Production-ready with proper error handling and security

 ## Key Features